 Conclusion

 Egg donor compensation in the U.S. ranges from $8,000 to $20,000 for most, with elite donors earning $30,000 to $100,000 or more based on education, ethnicity, appearance, and experience.
-Beyond pay, donors receive free health screenings, travel reimbursements, and the fulfillment of helping others.
-The process demands time, physical effort, and emotional readiness, so careful consideration is key.
+Beyond pay, donors also receive free health screenings, travel reimbursements, and the fulfillment of helping others.
+The process does require time, physical effort, and emotional readiness—so careful consideration is essential.